bicCluster/learning-cluster/README.md

 - Make a clear demonstration on how you demo runs.
 For example, in a wordcount demo, you can describe how NameNode, DataNode, Jobtracker, Tasktracker (or container in YARN) work together to run this demo.
 - Improve the sections of the previous wiki which are ambiguous.
 - Less than 10 lines of wiki added/Modified, or simple modification makes no sense.
+- Since most content has already been covered by earlier groups, you can install and set up an external library or tool along with a demo to earn bonus points.
+Like, installing Cassandra, Spark, etc. or any others that have not been installed before by the class, as per your wish.
+You should mention that in the email to the TAs when you're done with the cluster setup.

 ## Self designed demo with scripts to run without any intervention (15')
 - Beyond expectation, test some points that TA would not think of, and make a perfect explanation on how the demo runs.
 (15')